Join Us at Webster

 • Develop a research hypothesis based on the available literature in psychology and then collect, analyze and interpret data to address the question.

-For information on the general requirements for a degree, see Baccalaureate Degree Requirements under the Academic Policies and Information section of this catalog.
+For information on the general requirements for a degree, see Baccalaureate Degree Requirements under the Academic Policies and Information section of the catalog.

 • 64 required credit hours